DHRI-Curriculum/Data-and-Ethics/lessons.md

 As we transform our results into visuals, we are also trying to tell a narrative about the data we collected.
 Data visualization can help us to decode information and share quickly and simply.
 1. What are we assuming when we choose to visually represent data in particular ways?
+2. As you may have realized, many of the visualization examples work with quantitative data, as such, how do you think we can visualize qualitative data? (e.g. Word Clouds, Heat Map)
 2. How can data visualization mislead us? (for e.g. [Nathan Yau discusses how data visualization can lie](https://flowingdata.com/2017/02/09/how-to-spot-visualization-lies/)

 # Data Literacy and Ethics